-Financial instruments that potentially subject the Company to a concentration of credit risk consist principally of cash and cash equivalents and accounts receivable.
+Financial instruments that potentially subject the Company to a concentration of credit risk consist principally of cash and cash equivalents.
 The Company maintains cash in accounts which may, at times, exceed federally insured limits.
-At June 30, 2018, there were no balances that were in excess of federally insured limits.
-We deposit our cash with financial institutions which we believe have sufficient credit quality to minimize the risk of loss.
+At June 30, 2019, there were no balances that were in excess of federally insured limits.
+The Company deposits its cash with financial institutions which it believes have sufficient credit quality to minimize the risk of loss.